mreineck/ducc/README.md

 ducc.sht
 --------

-This package provides efficient spherical harmonic trasforms (SHTs).
+This package provides efficient spherical harmonic transforms (SHTs).
 Its code is derived from [libsharp](https://arxiv.org/abs/1303.4945), but has been significantly enhanced.